XiaoWuWu666/GitTest/readme.txt

+Git bu hao yong
-Git is a version control system
+it is a version control system
 Git is non-free software
 wo jiao li wu a
 wo shi yi ming nan hai